 As Chaplain, David is available to all students and staff (regardless of religious or belief commitment) to discuss personal, spiritual and other matters in confidence.
 He is responsible for worship in the Chapel and is part of the pastoral support network in College.
 As Outreach Officer, David works closely with Eleanor Spencer-Regan in developing partnerships with schools and to enable student volunteering opportunities, across the North East region and beyond.

 David returned to St Chad’s as a member of staff in 2017 having arrived here as a Fresher in 1993!
 After further study at St Stephen’s House, Oxford, David was ordained in 1998 where he served in several roles in both London and Southwark Dioceses.
 The last 16 years of his career in London saw David working in several teaching hospitals in both South and North London.
 He has recently completeted some research on models of chaplaincy within the National Health Service and Universities.

 Professor Tony Chapman BA (Lancaster) PhD (Plymouth)

 07949 022 627

-Professor Tony Chapman is Director of Research at St Chad's College.
+Professor Tony Chapman is Policy & Practice Director at St Chad's College.
 The Policy&Practice group of full-time researchers, research associates and professorial fellows contribute, through research, evaluation and policy analysis to the study of issues surrounding social justice.
 Particular areas of research strength include the study of young people, the role of the third sector, the impact of business on sustainable communities, and the contribution of public sector organisations to social wellbeing in a period of austerity.
-Full details of the work of Policy&Practice together with an Annual Report 2014-15 are available under the research button of the website.
+Full details of the work of Policy&Practice are available under the research button of the website.

 Jenny Parker, BA (Dunelm), MA (Dunelm), PGDip (Leeds), PGDip (Ncl Poly)